tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 This post is a little special.
 One of the main reasons is that I'm taking to writing after a year, as I managed to burn myself out completely in the past 6 months!

-I am glad for all the people who have taken the time out to read and review what I have to say on things I like, that was a big part of what has kept me writing.
+I am glad for all the people who have taken the time out to read and review what I have to say on things I like.
+That was a big part of what has kept me writing.

 The tone of this post, unlike those in the past, is going to be realistic, which is code for informal.
 I intend to keep the mood light and upbeat with pictures, animated GIFs while talking about a very serious topic that is the cause of these uncertain times.